GenericMappingTools/remote-datasets/docs/mars-relief.rst

 See :gmt-docs:`GMT remote dataset usage <datasets/remote-data.html#usage>` for when resolution codes are optional or required.
 All of these data will, when downloaded, be placed in your ~/.gmt/server directory, with the mars_relief files being placed in an ``mars/mars_relief`` sub-directory.
-If you do not specify a CPT then the default CPT for this dataset (the GMT master *@mars_relief* CPT) will be used.
+If you do not specify a CPT then the default CPT for this dataset (the GMT master *@mars_relief.cpt* CPT) will be used.

 Technical Information
 ~~~~~~~~~~~~~~~~~~~~~